Assyro AI

 CMC Documentation Compliance for Site Transfers

 Technology transfers requiring regulatory submissions need Module 3 CMC documentation updates.
-Assyro validates CMC sections against FDA, EMA, and Health Canada requirements.
+Review workflows should check the affected sections against the applicable authority requirements and the actual scope of the change.

 Technology transfer CMC validation: